drekka/Alchemic/README.md

 }
 ```

-The difference here is that we must specify the qualifiers that will allow Alchemic to treat the arguments as dependencies to be injected.
-Alchemic uses this information to look up the context for candidates, select those that are appropriate and pass them as method arguments to the factory method.
+In addition to the `ACSelector(...)` and `ACReturnType(...)` macros, we must specify argument macros that will allow Alchemic to values to be passed to the method's arguments.
+Alchemic uses these to select appropriate values and pass them as method arguments to the factory method.

-The only rule here is that the qualifiers must appear in the same order as the arguments in the selector.
-Alchemic will match based on index so the first qualifier will be used to locate the first argument and so on.
+Unlike variable dependencies, the macros that define the selector arguments **must appear in the same order** as the selector arguments.
+Once Alchemic has resolved values, it will use the argument indexes to set earch argument in turn.

-If you want to use more than one qualifier as per the second argument above, you need to wrap them in `(@[...])`.
-This defines an array of qualifiers to be used.
-The extra brackets are so that the macro doesn't miss-interperate the embedded comma.
+If you want to use more than one qualifier *(as per the second argument above)* you need to wrap them in `(@[...])`.
+This defines an Objective-C array of arguments to be used.

+*Note: the extra '(...)' brackets around the Objective-C array.
+This is required because macros do not understand Objective-C and will mistake the commas in the array for macro argument delimiters.*